Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 Display a button "Public view" in resource show pages.
 The link is the resource page of  the default user site or the default site.

+This feature has been integrated partially in Omeka S v4.1, but only for items integrated in a site, not for item sets or media.

 #### Buttons to previous next resources